LindvedKrvang/prog272-lindved-2018/AddressMaven/README.md

+The 3 files with highest coverage is: AddressShow.js, Home.js and NoData.js.
+They all have 100% coverage.

 This project was bootstrapped with [Create React AddressShow](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>